zander-gibson/super_project/README.md

 This repository contains a variety of files and will change over time as we run the workshop.

+This is a line added to the original repository by the original owner...

 The project involves planning the refurbishment and installation of a new kitchen.